wojciechszmelczerczyk/ts-transaction-api/README.md

 ### Create transaction

 <details>
-<summary>when date and status are correct, should create transaction in csv file</summary>
+<summary>when date correct and status is equal to true, should return date one month in future</summary>

 ```javascript
 const req = {